ARM-software/acle/main/acle.md

 when supported by the hardware.
 The bfloat types are all opaque types.
 That is to say they can only be used by intrinsics.

+FP8 types are only available when the `__fpm8` type is defined, i.e. when supported by the hardware.
+The FP8 types are all opaque types.
+That is to say they can only be used by intrinsics.

 ### Advanced SIMD Scalar data types

 AArch64 supports Advanced SIMD scalar operations that work on standard